matzapata/ipfs-compute/README.md

 TODO: add to contract trial credits giveaway.
 Users cannot withdraw, neither providers, just provider assigns some free credits to some user for trial
 TODO: reputation system
-TODO: Timeout docker running 15 secs or so
 TODO: Allow unencrypted deployments, anybody can run.
 Cool also if there can be more than one runner
 TODO: option to encrypt deployment at rest